What is Speed Climbing?

 The speed climbing route literally never changes.
 This allows competitors to prepare for the event around the world, and not have to adjust to competitions based on the whims of individual route setters.
 For some, this is a major drawback to the sport of speed climbing; however, most people view this system as a way to keep things standardized and fair.
 The route is incredibly dynamic and utilizes only 2 different types of holds the whole way up.
 You would have a hard time climbing it statically!

 The wall is 15 meters high, with 3 meter wide lanes

 Some gyms around the world occasionally build the route at 10 meters in length, and this is usually to adjust for logistical limitations.
 To be considered a standardized route, capable of hosting speed climbing competitions, the course has to be 15 meters tall (almost 50 feet!).
 Generally, there are two climbing lanes and a pair of climbers will race side-by-side next to their opponent.

 Technically, the standardized speed route has no grade.
 The International Federation of Sport Climbing (which governs speed climbing) refuses to release an official grade because they want to keep the focus on speed – rather than the difficulty of the route.
 That being said, most individuals argue that the route could be rated somewhere in the 10b-10c range, making it quite doable for most moderately experienced climbers.

 It has a big (Olympic) future

-In addition to speed climbing being incorporated into the Olympics, more and more speed climbing clubs/teams are popping up every year in gyms all around the world.
-Speed climbing is becoming especially popular with many youth teams appearing around the United States.
+In addition to it being incorporated into the Olympics, more and more speed climbing clubs/teams are popping up every year in gyms all around the world.
+It is becoming especially popular with many youth teams appearing around the United States.
 It might not be long before climbing is a sport that can be found in local high schools.